thevixac/kitchenwares/README.md

 * cd into the top level directory
 * punch this in `pod install`
 * open  KitchenWares.xcworkspace in Xcode
-* build, test, and run
+* build, test, and aun

 ## Assumptions